-If you’d like to learn more about these two fun and memorable ways to explore the Galapagos Islands, register for our November 6 webinar: Getting to Know the Galapagos: Land vs. Sea.
+If you’d like to learn more about these fun and memorable ways to explore the Galapagos Islands, register for our November 6 webinar: Getting to Know the Galapagos: Land vs. Sea.
 Participants who book an Austin Adventurers Galapagos vacation by December 5 will receive a free gift.
 Austin Adventures will also cover the cost of their Galapagos National Park entrance fee ($100) and transit control card ($10).

-Austin Adventures Galapagos Islands Itineraries
+Check out our Austin Adventures Galapagos Islands Itineraries